DaveLiddament/phpstan-rules-tutorial/exercises/05-Scope.md

 ## Your turn

-Create a rule to enforce that `Team` can only be constructed within `TeamBuilder`.
+Create a rule to enforce that `Team` can only be constructed within `TeamFactory`.